dwschrashun/erbify/README.md

 end
 ```

+Follows dotenv conventions for .env file location and naming.
+If you have an environment specific .env file to load in addition to your global .env file, specify the environment name using the "stage" option.

+`config.browserify_rails.commandline_options = ["-t ./node_modules/erbify/index.js --stage='production'"]`

 You can optionally pass in the path to the directory where your .env file is located, using the 'envDir' option (this is probably a good idea):

 `config.browserify_rails.commandline_options = ["-t ./node_modules/erbify/index.js --envDir='#{Dir.pwd}'"]`